 Students with disabilities, who wish to request accommodations, should register with the counselor for disability services early in the semester.
 This allows time for appropriate arrangements to be made, if appropriate.
-In accordance with federal laws, students requesting accommodations must provide documentation of their disability to the counselor for disability services, Jacqui Slinger, third floor College Hall (in the Learning Resource Center).
-She may also be reached at 419-358-3215 or by email at firstname.lastname@example.org.
+In accordance with federal laws, students requesting accommodations must provide documentation of their disability to the counselor for disability services, Julie DeGraw, in the Riley Court student life office.
+She may also be reached at 419-358-3248 or by email at firstname.lastname@example.org.

 Bluffton University does not discriminate against qualified students with disabilities.
 The mission of Disability Services at Bluffton University is to ensure that qualified students with disabilities are provided access to all programs in order to maximize their educational potential, develop independence to the fullest extent possible and perform at a level limited only by their abilities, not their disabilities.

 Under Section 504 of the Rehabilitation Act of 1973, colleges and universities must appoint a Section 504 coordinator.
 Julie DeGraw, vice president for student life and dean of students, is the official Section 504/ADA Coordinator for Bluffton University.
 The ADA Coordinator's office is located in the student life office in Riley Court, and can be contacted at 419-358-3248.